Nish-19/Misinformation-Multitask-Attention-NE/README.md

 - FNC dataset
 Have to change the path in the code corresponding to the premise, hypothesis files of the train and test datasets (train_ag_dg_hyp_fnc.csv and test_ag_dg_hyp_fnc.csv) python bert_classifier_klinger.py

+Please follow the same procedure for the other datasets.

 2) Training the model with Goemotion dataset
 Please run the notebook goemotion_lstm.ipynb in the lstm_goemtions folder with the appropriate dataset input.